miha-stopar/crypto-notes/algebraic_geometry.md

 Although the goal is to study fields k of arithmetic interest, such as Q, Q_p, F_p, geometric properties are best expressed over algebraically closed fields.
 Why algebraic closure?
 If for example we consider x^2 + y^2 + 1 = 0 as giving a curve defined over Q, we can see that there are no points on the curve in Q. To "see" the curve, we must look at all the points with coordinates in Q~.

+Only algebraically closed fields will be considered also to avoid the following problem (see Shafarevich [6], section 1.1).
+As k[X, Y] is a unique factorisation domain, any polynomial f has a unique factorisation f = f1^k1 * ... * fr^kr as a product of irreducible factors fi.
+Then the algebraic curve X given by f = 0 is the union of the curves X_i given by fi = 0.
+A curve is irreducible if its equation is an irreducible polynomial.
+In certain cases, these notions are not well defined.
+For example if k = R then we should call the point (0, 0) a "curve", since it is defined by the equation x^2 + y^2 = 0.
+However, it is also defined by the equation x^4 + y^4 = 0following problem (see Shafarevich [6], section 1.1).
+As k[X, Y] is a unique factorisation domain, any polynomial f has a unique factorisation f = f1^k1 * ... * fr^kr as a product of irreducible factors fi.
+Then the algebraic curve X given by f = 0 is the union of the curves X_i given by fi = 0.
+A curve is irreducible if its equation is an irreducible polynomial.
+In certain cases, these notions are not well defined.
+For example if k = R then we should call the point (0, 0) a "curve", since it is defined by the equation x^2 + y^2 = 0.
+However, it is also defined by the equation x^4 + y^4 = 0.

+This is not a problem in algebraically closed fields.

+Lemma (see Proposition 2 in Fulton notes): Let k be an arbitrary field, f from k[x,y] an irreducible polynomial, and g from k[x,y] an arbitrary polynomial.
+If g is not divisible by f then the system of equations f(x,y) = g(x,y) = 0 has only a finite number of solutions.

+An algebraically closed field k is infinite; and if f is not a constant, the curve with equation f(x,y) = 0 has infinitely many points.
+Because of this, it follows from the lemma that an irreducible polynomial f(x,y) is uniquely determined, up to a constant multiple, by the curve f(x,y) = 0.

 ## Afine and projective varities

 Definition: Affine n-space (over k), which we denote by A^n, is the set: